Back pain

 5. Carry

-If you have been dealing with back pain for many months or even years, strength training can help.
+If you have been dealing with back pain for many months or even years, strength training will help.
 It is important to start small.
 Choose 1 exercise from each of the 5 fundamental movement patterns described here.
-It is fine to start with 5 exercises performed 2 to 3 days per week.
+Start with 5 exercises performed 2 to 3 days per week.
 Keep the weights light until you master the movement pattern and gain confidence.

 If you need help, call your physical therapist.
 We are here to help you move and exercise without pain.